-Contemporary music is characterized by a quest to meet its audience in new ways.
-The music frequently incorporates other art forms such as performance, dance or lighting design.
-It is played not only in traditional concert halls, often the musicians goes in direct dialogue with the audience, and sometimes the concert form is as much a work of art as the scores performed.
+Contemporary music is often characterized by a quest to meet its audience in new ways.
+The music frequently incorporates other art forms such as performance, video or lighting design.
+It is played not only in traditional concert halls but also in other – an often unusual – venues.
+Sometimes the musicians enter into a direct dialogue with the audience, and sometimes the concert form is as much a work of art as the scores performed.

-NewAud is a project on strengthening such experiments with new concert forms on the international level.
-The goal of NewAud is to test and demonstrate the future concert forms of contemporary music in a direct cooperation between music ensembles in 17 countries.
+NewAud focuses on the way that contemporary music and audience meet.
+The aim of NewAud is to test and demonstrate the future concert formats of contemporary music in a direct cooperation between music ensembles from 17 countries.